 Note: We do have processing cycles.
 This is a scheduler that flushes all tracked event and session queues.
 This means that 10 hours is the longest you’ll have to wait for data if you are experiencing any delays posted to your dashboard.

 Nope, you won’t lose any tracked information in the case of internet loss.
 Regardless of internet access, all events that you track will be safely secured and stored.
-We cache all events and will use best effort practices to continue retrying to send your tracked event once there’s an active internet connection.
+We cache all events and will use best effort practices to continue retrying to send your tracked events once there’s an active internet connection.